Mapua apple-growers chemical plant

 There was also a concern that chemical waste had been buried in other places apart from the known landfill.
-Because these chemicals don't break down very quickly they remain in the soil for long periods of time, which is why investigations were launched into testing the site and then decontaminating it.
+Because these chemicals don't break down very quickly they can remain in the soil for long periods of time, which is why investigations were launched into testing the site and then decontaminating it.

 In June 2001 Environmental Decontamination Limited (EDL) was awarded the job of decontaminating the site.
 The remediation took place in September 2004.
 The process used was very experimental.
-It involved excavating the soil then separating it based on particle size.
-After drying in a rotary drier, it was mixed with Quartz sand and other reagents before being wetted and returned back to the site.
+It involved excavating the soil, then separating it based on particle size.
+After drying in a rotary drier, it was mixed with quartz sand and other reagents before being wetted and returned back to the site.

 By September 2008 the remediation of the old Fruit-growers chemical plant site was completed.
 The area had now been cleaned up.
 While the remediation occurred the people living nearby had to suffer from being exposed to the noise, dust and pollutants created by the clean up.

 This remediation had many consequences for the local community.
 Living in Mapua during this time would have been very unpleasant, as there was much noise, dust, odour and possible pollution of ground water.

 Several times during the remediation the noise created by the plant exceeded the levels permitted in the resource consent.
 On windy days huge clouds of contaminated dust would blow off the site and land on nearby properties.
 Nearby residents also complained of an acrid odour that wafted from the site.